zendtech/on-the-go-api/README.md

 31. Click on the Finish button.
 This will lead back to the Configure SSH Tunneling wizard page.
 32. Click on the Finish button to complete the server configuration.

-Deploy the application on Zend Server
+Deploying the application on Zend Server
 -------------------------------------
 1. Right-click on the on-the-go-api project and select Deploy To... from the context menu.
 This will launch the Deploy PHP Application wizard.
 2. Select a server in the "Deploy to" field.